 The scientific method is a process that helps answer questions based on observations, carefully planned experiments and deductive reasoning.
 All scientific inquiry begins with the identification of a problem or question to be answered based on observation.
-The steps of the scientific method then provide an organized way to design and conduct experiments and analyze and interpret the results.
+The five basic steps of the scientific method provide an organized way to design and conduct experiments and analyze and interpret the results.
+The last implicit step involves reflection and the sharing of results to others in the field.

 Observations and initial research can lead you to identify topics that you want to study.
 Your question should be specific, narrowing down the range of topics.
 Defining what you want to know, the purpose of your question and what you think the answer will ultimately tell you can help you ask a more concise question.
 The question must be answerable through experimentation with concrete, measurable outcomes.